For Economics 3901: International Trade Assignment

 World Trade Organization (WTO)

 An international organization of 164 member countries, including Canada, who have all signed WTO agreements providing the legal ground rules for international trade.
-Member countries have to inform the WTO when trade regulations, policies or practices change.
+Member countries must inform the WTO when trade regulations, policies or practices change.
 Every member country is also reviewed regularly by the WTO.

 Other international organizations, regional trade groups, etc., also collect and make available trade-related policy information on their websites.
 One way to see what regional groups may be relevant for the countries you are looking at, and membership lists of countries in regional trade groups, see in Trade Data Online: "Related Sites and Information" - "Trading Partner" - "Economic Areas/Union".